The Admiral: Roaring Currents: Plot

 Upon hearing that the departure of the Japanese attack fleet is imminent, Yi abandons his base and moves to Usuyeong after burning the naval facilities to the ground.
 The next morning, Yi's fleet arrives in the strait and is shortly met by the Japanese, who are using the morning tide to move into the channel, with Kurushima leading the vanguard.
 Yi engages Kurushima's fleet in battle, but as the other Korean commanders are still hesitant to involve themselves, Yi's flagship is quickly surrounded and attacked by boarding parties.
 In the apparently hopeless situation, Yi commands several cannons to be fired from the rower deck's port hatches in a concentrated volley, to use their recoil to blast the ship free of its encirclement.
 As Yi had hoped, this bold act of survival inspires the rest of his countrymen to take the fight to the enemy.

 When the tide turns and forms a whirlpool in the middle of the channel, thus solidifying Yi's defensive position, Kurushima orders an all-out attack with the rest of his ships.
 Despite the efforts of Haru and a ship loaded with black powder charges, the renewed courage of the Koreans prevails, though heavy sacrifices are made.
 Kurushima's desperate situation is observed by Todo, who merely laughs at Katō's suggestion of reinforcing him.
 Kurushima, realizing that he is now on his own, boards the Korean flagship but is decapitated by Yi himself after he takes several arrows from Korean archers, and his head is hung from the tip of the ship's mast.

 When Yi's ship itself is caught in the whirlpool, his civilian navy servants and local fishermen courageously drag the vessel back to safety.
-Joined by the rest of the fleet, Yi leads a counterattack which deals the Japanese forces a crushing blow, forces them into retreat, and leaves the Koreans triumphant.
-The film ends with the reminiscence to the first encounter of the Japanese with the turtle ship in 1592.
+Joined by the rest of the fleet, Yi leads a counterattack that deals the Japanese forces a crushing blow, forces them into retreat, and leaves the Koreans triumphant.
+The film ends with a reminiscence of the first encounter of the Japanese with the turtle ship in 1592.